Blogs/Technology

 I wish there was a way to make block-based behavior between variables more predictable in JavaScript and Ruby.
 That would certainly make variable shadowing more reliable.

-Null is a value that means there is no value there.
+Languages like JavaScript and Ruby allow null values to propagate through code until they fail at runtime.
+Rust’s approach moves that responsibility to compile time, which improves reliability in production systems.
 In JavaScript and Ruby, variables can either be null or not null.
 Rust doesn’t have that, however.
 Instead, Rust uses the Option type to represent that there may or may not be a value present.
 Through the Option type, Rustaceans avoid the usual pitfalls related to null pointers, such as null pointer dereferencing, leading to runtime errors.

 // A function that accepts an option parameter of type Option<i32>